DVMProject/dvmtranscode/README.md

 Please see the various Makefile included in the project for more information.
 (All following information assumes familiarity with the standard Linux make system.)

-The DVM Host software does not have any specific library dependancies and is written to be as library-free as possible.
+The DVM Transcoder software does not have any specific library dependancies and is written to be as library-free as possible.
 A basic GCC install is usually all thats needed to compile.

-* Makefile - This makefile is used for building binaries for the native installed GCC.
-* Makefile.arm - This makefile is used for cross-compiling for a ARM platform.

-Use the ```make``` command to build the software.
+This software packages uses CMake for compilation.

 ## License